strivedi2/Speed-Camera-Violations-Chicago-2014-19/README.md

-One can see that locations with speed camera enforcement tend to have less number of fatalities as compared to other locations.
+One can see that locations with speed camera enforcement and higher number of violations tend to have less number of fatalities as compared to other locations.

 Unfortunately, the Traffic datasets can only be combined with Speed Camera violations dataset using Latitude and Longitude fields to map crashes that occured in Speed Camera Enforced locations.
-I plan to do that in the second phase of this analysis and be able to use attributes of the traffic crashes dataset to explore crashes due to speeding, crashes involving pedestrians and cyclists in these locations.
+I plan to do that in the second phase of this analysis and be able to use attributes of the Traffic Crashes dataset to explore crashes due to speeding, crashes involving pedestrians and cyclists in these locations.

 **Implications**
 - Speed enforcement can lead to reduced fatalities during traffic accidents since speed is a big contributing factor in severity of an accident.
-The maps above indicate success of the program through reduced fatalities in speed enforcement locations.
+The maps above indicate success of the program through reduced fatalities in speed enforcement locations with higher number of violations.

 **Actions**
 - Traffic Crashes dataset can be explored further to identify locations prone to accidents due to speeding and introduce speed camera enforcement to make them safer for public.